Math 325 (Writing Intensive): Modern Algebra, Spring 2025

 Accommodations, Conflicts, & Makeup Exams Please give me notice at least one week prior to an that you have an academic accommodation or a conflict.
 Since the exams in this course are self-scheduled, I hope this allows you the flexibility to plan around your other obligations, but I’m happy to work with you if you need additional flexibility.

 Attendance & Honor By enrolling in this class, you are agreeing to be an engaged student, to come to class with a learner’s attitude, and to encourage your fellow students to do the same.
-If you need to miss a class, please fill out the Class Absence Request Form (link available on Blackboard).
+If you will miss a class, please fill out the Class Absence Request Form (link available on Blackboard).
 You are part of a community that believes in the power of the Honor Code to make Hamilton College a great place to be a student and a teacher.
 We are all bound by the responsibility to actively create and maintain a culture of learning, academic integrity, and personal honor.
 I do not take my responsibility lightly; nor should you!
 (See Endnotes 3)

 Getting Stuck Being stumped is part of learning mathematics, so please attempt to solve homework problems on your own before asking for help on them.
 Collaboration on the homework is encouraged as long as you are collaborating with your peers currently enrolled in any section of Math 325.
 However, make sure to write up your final drafts separately to ensure that you have each fully understood the answer(s).
 Similarly, even though you will be assigned a writing partner for the writing assignments, it is your responsibility to make sure you understand and approve of all the mathematics your team turns in.
 (See Endnotes 4)

 IMPORTANT!
-Please check with me before using resources other than your classmates, tutors at the QSR or Writing Centers, or online $\LaTeX$ help.
+If in doubt, check with me before using resources other than your classmates, tutors at the QSR or Writing Centers, or online $\LaTeX$ help.
 For example, check with me before asking other professors, students not currently enrolled in Math 325, the internet, a magic eight ball, the ghost of Gauss, etc!
 Mathematical plagiarism is a subtle business, and it’s easy to accidentally plagiarize by copying a solution you’ve read somewhere else.
 (See Endnotes 5)

 Endnotes